-Her crew is getting her ready for a long Saturday.
+Here, just before dawn, her crew is getting her ready for a long Saturday.
 She will work her way up and back down the mountain three times today.
-Her crew has lubricated hundreds of points, filled her tender with over 7000 gallons of water, and fired her boiler to 180 lbs/sq.in.
-In a few moments she will move out of the engine house to pick up around 5 tons of coal, then couple up to the passenger cars for a run "up the hill" toward the Ruth mine.
+Her crew is lubricating hundreds of points, filling her tender with over 7000 gallons of water, and buiding presure in her boiler to 180 lbs/sq.in.
+Soon all of the preperations will be made, the daily safety tests will be complete, and she will move out of the engine house to pick up around 5 tons of coal, then couple up to the passenger cars for a run through Robinson Canyon and up toward the old Ruth mining district.

 12 x 12 Oil on linen